 Use these tips to get ahead of CSRD (Corporate Sustainability Reporting Directive) rules

 The EU’s new Corporate Sustainability Reporting Directive (CSRD) becomes mandatory January 1 2024 for thousands of firms operating in Europe.
 CSRD requires deep attention to what were once considered corporate “externalities” – risks to external stakeholders and the environment.

-If your firm has annual turnover of €40M and 250 employees or more, you’re required to comply and you need to document and report the process in a detailed, structured, standards-compliant format.
+If your firm has annual turnover of €40M and 250 employees or more, you’ll eventually be required to comply.
+And you’ll need to document and report the process in a detailed, structured, standards-compliant format.
 But that’s not the only or the best reason to use these tips.